nikhil-amin/together-plan/README.md

     *   **(Optional) Enable Firebase Storage:**
         *   Go to Storage -> Get started.
         *   Follow the prompts to set up default security rules.
-    *   **Enable Google AI APIs for Genkit:**
-        *   In your Google Cloud Console (linked to your Firebase project), ensure the "Generative Language API" or a similar API providing access to Gemini models is enabled.
-        *   Ensure billing is enabled on your Google Cloud project if required for the API usage.

 4.  **Configure Environment Variables:**
     *   Create a `.env` file in the root of your project.